padrinobook/padrinobook/02-job-board-application.md

     Finished in 5.94 seconds
    1 example, 0 failures

-[^bdd]: Which is called Behavior-driven Development and has nearly the same features as Test-driven development (TDD)
+[^bdd]: Which is called Behavior Driven Development and has nearly the same features as Test Driven Development (TDD)

 #### Red-Green Cycle

-In Behavior-driven (as well as in Test-driven) development it is common to write first a failing test (so that you get a **red** color when running the test).
+In Behavior Driven (as well as in Test Driven) Development it is common to write first a failing test (so that you get a **red** color when running the test).
 Next we change our code base to make it pass (you get a **green** when running the test).
 The scheme for this approach is test first, then the implementation.
 But this little shift in mind when working on production code helps you to think more about the problem and how to solve it.